-|SENATE From the Senate Office
+SENATE From the Senate Office

-Faculty Senate Executive Committee Actions
+Actions Taken by the Senate Executive Committee